 News - Sentinel Online

-Due to an issue occurred at Ground Segment level, the Near Real Time Copernicus Sentinel-3A OLC, SLSTR and SRAL Level 1 and Level2 products starting from around sensing time 10-04-2021 T 07:15:00 UTC to 09:00:00 UTC have been missed or degraded.
-Recovery in order to have a proper set of NTC data is on going.
+Due to an issue occurred at Ground Segment level, the Near Real Time Copernicus Sentinel-3B SLSTR Level 1 and Level2 products starting from around sensing time 14-06-2021 06:45:00 UTC to 08:30:00 UTC will be delayed.

 Share your stories

 Calling on all interested users of Sentinel data, who would like to submit their results, turning their experiences into 'success stories'.

 If you have a good story to tell, of how any of the Sentinel satellites are producing data that bring benefit to your work and/or to society, please contact the Sentinel Online Editor Malì Cecere at: firstname.lastname@example.org with your proposals.